 We will share personal information with the University of Southampton Students’ Union as part of being an affiliated club or society, in order to process your membership, and to run the club or society.

-We share some of your personal information with the University of Southampton, only where there is a specific need to, including for [insert details].
+We share some of your personal information with the University of Southampton, only where there is a specific need to, including for attendance and publicity purposes.

-We share some of your personal information with [name of third party] for the purposes of [insert details].
+We share some of your personal information with the KDS (Karate-Do Shotokai) organisation for the purposes of registering and maintaining membership of the KDS organisation.How secure is my information with third-party service providers

-We may share your personal information with certain organisations overseas, including [name of third party], as part of arrangements related to your membership of the society.
-In such cases, we will ask for your explicit consent prior to transmitting this information.

-How secure is my information with third-party service providers

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information under the general law or in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.